RobbeSchepens/BookStoreOptionalParameters/README.md

 ## Setup

 Clone, unpack and open BookStore.sln in Visual Studio 2017.
+Run the project.
+Test get requests in an application like Postman.

-## Uses
+## NuGet dependencies

 - .NET Core 2.1.1

-- .NET Core OData 7.0.1
+- .NET Core OData 7.1

 - EntityFramework Core 2.1.4